Well-posedness for mean-field evolutions arising in superconductivity

 As the evolution of the divergence $\zeta$ in the compressible model~\eqref{eq:limeqn2} is given by the transport-diffusion equation~\eqref{eq:limeqn2VF}, the following parabolic regularity results will be needed.
-Note that a variant of item~(ii) below can be found e.g. in~\cite[Section~3.4]{BCD-11}.
-Item~(iii) could be substantially refined (weakening the norm of $g$ in time, at the price of a stronger norm in space), but the statement below is already more than enough for our purposes.
+While items~(i) and~(ii) are classical, item~(iii) is less standard (see however~\cite[Section~3.4]{BCD-11} for a variant of this estimate), and a complete proof is included in Appendix~\ref{app:proofs-prel}.